 I couldn’t handle too many thoughts roaming around in my head.
 Instead, I focused on the health of my growing baby and pretty much zombie-walked through my entire pregnancy.

-I don’t wish this type of pregnancy experience on any soon-to-be mama!
+I don’t wish this type of pregnancy experience on any soon-to-be mother

 Pregnancy Should be Embraced

 What I want for all of you soon-to-be mamas, and the reason why I am writing this post is for you to completely embrace your pregnancy for all that it is.

 No matter what your circumstances may be, you owe it to yourself and your sweet baby to look back on these 9 months without any regrets.

 Own the fact that you’re pregnant.
 Be grateful you get to experience such an incredible miracle.
 And do the 12 things listed below!

 12 Things To Do While Pregnant: All the things I wish I did